Collage: Evolution of a Modern Medium

 - Art History, Theory & Criticism

-The term collage emerged in the 1910s to describe certain Cubist experiments by Pablo Picasso and Georges Braque.
+The term collage was coined around 1910 to describe certain Cubist experiments by Pablo Picasso and Georges Braque.
 Since then, collage has remained a central and vital practice in the development of modern and contemporary art.
-This course examines the hundred-year history of this medium, and its various deployments by artists associated with Cubism, Dada, Surrealism, Assemblage, Pop art, and other movements.
-Readings address how collage has functioned as formal innovation, political critique, mirror to media saturation, and expression of cultural hybridity.
-Student presentations and final papers will examine the collage-based practices of contemporary artists.
+This course examines the hundred-year history of this medium and its deployment by artists associated with Cubism, Dada, Surrealism, Assemblage, Pop Art, and other movements.
+Readings address collage as a formal innovation, a political critique, a reflection of media saturation, and an expression of cultural hybridity.
+In presentations and final papers, students examine the collage-based practices of contemporary artists.